-Example of How This Can Affect Your Claim
+How This Can Affect Your Claim

-Now we are at the mercy of the other insurance company to determine both the liability and damages aspect of the case.
+This left us at the mercy of the other insurance company to determine both the liability and damages aspect of the case.

 What You Should Do to Protect Yourself

 If you are looking to save money, then lower the limits of your liability coverage and buy the same amount of UM/UIM coverage.

-So, the better choice would have been to lower his liability coverage to $50,000, or even $25,000, and to have ALSO bought the same amount of UM/UIM coverage.
+So, the better choice would have been to lower his liability coverage to $50,000, or even $25,000, and to have also bought the same amount of UM/UIM coverage.

 Now instead, we are limited to going after only the amount of coverage purchased by the defendant.

 Sadly, this limits our ability as Pennsylvania motorcycle accident attorneys to get satisfactory results for our clients; and leaves us explaining to them why we are limited in the amount of money we can recover for them.

 Ultimately it is much better to pay a few extra dollars for insurance you may never need, than to not have enough insurance when you need it.
 The increased premium is to protect yourself!
 Aren’t you worth it?

-Have a safe and enjoyable summer!
+Have a safe and enjoyable Autumn!